CanCanCommunity/cancancan-mongoid/README.md

 appraisal install
 ```

-You can then run all appraisal files (like CI does), with `appraisal rake` or just run a specific set `appraisal mongoid_6.1 rake`.
+You can then run all appraisal files (like CI does), with `bundle exec appraisal rake`
+or just run a specific set `bundle exec appraisal mongoid_6.1 rake`.